 Before adding a boxed warning to a medication or medical device, the FDA must have evidence that the drug poses a significant risk.
 This evidence comes from observations and studies conducted after a drug has been on the market.

-After determining a drug needs a black box warning, the FDA contacts the drug company to add a warning to its packaging.
+After determining a drug needs a black box warning, the FDA contacts the drug company to add a warning to its labeling.
 The drug company then submits its language for FDA approval.
 Once the FDA approves the language, it is printed on the drug or device’s package and on the medication insert.

 The FDA doesn’t often remove warnings, but when it does it requires clinical evidence proving that the drug’s risks are less severe than previous studies show.